Mala1180/PPS-22-satify/doc/report/1-methodology.md

 on the three main operating systems (Windows, Linux, macOS) to guarantee the cross-platform compatibility.
 Another mechanism introduced later during the development process is the automatic release of the software with the relative changelog.
+In the pipeline, it is also included the automatic generation of ScalaDoc documentation.

 ---

 [Back to Index](README.md) | [Next](2-requirements.md)